cicorias/Castle-Winbuntu/README.md

 chmod 0666 /dev/tty
 ```

-I've since come to understood that 16.04 is technically not supported on pre-"Creator" builds, so I should probably just state for the record here that for those thinking of rolling the dice, upgrading *may invite a number of other unexpected "guests to the party* who refuse to leave and break some of your fancy stuff :( The point here that you should be reasonably clear on what problem you are likely to solve by upgrading to 16.04.
-My decision to upgrade wasn't particularly well-articulated, but was prompted mainly by a pair of *really* frustrating issues that I *thought* would be resolved by upgrading to Ubuntu 16.04:
+I've since come to understand that 16.04 is technically not supported on pre-"Creator" builds, so I should probably just state for the record here that for those thinking of rolling the dice, upgrading *may invite a number of other unexpected "guests to the party* who then refuse to leave and break some of your fancy stuff :( The point here is that you should be reasonably clear on what problem you are looking to solve by upgrading to 16.04 and either reasonably sure as to the "fix", or at least willing to accept the risk.
+My decision to upgrade wasn't particularly well-articulated, but rather prompted mainly by a pair of *really* frustrating issues where i was pretty willing to experiment with fixing, but that I *thought* would be resolved by upgrading to Ubuntu 16.04:
 * Several of my Vim plugins didn't work with the stock version of Vim that ships with Ubuntu 14.04 (In the end, I actually wound up just building Vim 8 from source due to dependency problems encountered with the Vim YouCompleteMe plugin that persisted even into 16.04).
 * The routine difficulty I was having with getting sudo to work predictably/reliably, i.e. `sudo apt-get install` would typically hang, and it seemed like I was constantly having to exit my shell to perform trivial tasks as root.